-In 2012-2013, Professor Perrin took a leave of absence to serve as Special Advisor, Legal Affairs and Policy in the Office of the Prime Minister.
-In addition to acting as in-house legal counsel, he was lead policy advisor on all matters related to the Department of Justice, Public Safety Canada (including the RCMP, Canada Border Services Agency, Canadian Security Intelligence Service, Correctional Service of Canada, and Parole Board of Canada), and Citizenship and Immigration Canada.
+Professor Perrin served as Special Advisor, Legal Affairs and Policy in the Office of the Prime Minister.
+In addition to acting as legal counsel, he was lead policy advisor on all matters related to the Department of Justice, Public Safety Canada (including the RCMP, Canada Border Services Agency, Canadian Security Intelligence Service, Correctional Service of Canada, and Parole Board of Canada), and Citizenship and Immigration Canada.

 Professor Perrin received a Bachelor of Commerce (with distinction) from the University of Calgary in 2001, a Juris Doctor from the University of Toronto in 2005, and a Master of Laws (with honours) from McGill University in 2007.
 He was called to the Bar in Ontario in 2007 and the Bar in British Columbia in 2010.